cctbx/cctbx_project/simtbx/diffBragg/README.md

 ## Output files

-In addition to the files provided by `dials.stills_process`, `diffBragg.stills_process` creates some output data.
+In addition to the files provided by `dials.stills_process`, `diffBragg.stills_process` creates a pandas dataframe, stored in a python pickle format.
+The files can be read using the method `pandas.read_pickle` and contain relevant simulation parameters.

 <a name="pandas"></a>
 ### pandas dataframes